vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 }
 ```

-If there are no information about the structure of these records, then the only two meaningful operations for this kind of context are `collectAll` and `collectHead`.
-I'll call this context `Collector`
+When there is no information about the structure of these records, the only meaningful operations for this context are `collectAll` and `collectHead`.
+This context can be called a `Collector`:

 ```
 class Collector extends ProcessingContext